mdn/content/files/en-us/web/css/@document/index.md

 An `@document` rule can specify one or more matching functions.
 If any of the functions apply to a given URL, the rule will take effect on that URL.
 The functions available are:

 - `url()`
-  - : which matches an exact URL.
+  - : Matches an exact URL.
 - `url-prefix()`
-  - : which matches if the document URL starts with the value provided.
+  - : Matches if the document URL starts with the value provided.
 - `domain()`
-  - : which matches if the document URL is on the domain provided (or a subdomain of it).
+  - : Matches if the document URL is on the domain provided (or a subdomain of it).
 - `media-document()`
-  - : with the parameter of video, image, plugin or all.
+  - : Matches the media according to the string in parameter, one of `video`, `image`, `plugin` or `all`.
 - `regexp()` {{Deprecated_Inline}} {{Non-standard_Inline}}
-  - : which matches if the document URL is matched by the [regular expression](/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) provided.
+  - : Matches if the document URL is matched by the [regular expression](/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) provided.
 The expression must match the entire URL.

 The values provided to the `url()`, `url-prefix()`, `domain()`, and `media-document()` functions can be optionally enclosed by single or double quotes.
 The values provided to the `regexp()` function _must_ be enclosed in quotes.